 Background.
-The National Animal Genome Research Program (NAGRP), NRSP-8, has been hugely successful, exceeding all expectations, by delivering complete genome sequences of seven agricultural animal species (pig, cattle, sheep, goat, horse, chicken and turkey) and providing genetic tools and resources that have revolutionized the animal breeding industry.
-Genome-enabled technologies developed under NRSP-8 are now integral components of commercial animal breeding and production for many species, resulting in a multifold return on investment to US stakeholders and producers.
+The National Animal Genome Research Program (NAGRP), NRSP-8, has been hugely successful, exceeding all expectations, by helping to deliver complete genome sequences of seven agricultural animal species (pig, cattle, sheep, goat, horse, chicken and turkey) and providing genetic tools and resources that have revolutionized the animal breeding industry.
+Genome-enabled technologies co-developed under NRSP-8 are now helping to deliver commercial animal breeding and production for many species, resulting in a multifold return on investment to US stakeholders and producers.
 These successes, along with concomitant advances in genomics-enabled technologies, resulted in the release of the 2018-2027 USDA Animal Genome Blueprint (1) which outlines key areas for future research and funding.
 A crucial element identified in this report is "Science to Practice", which is the application of genomics-enabled technologies to traits and phenotypes critical to animal industries.
-The "Science to Practice" goals are undoubtedly attainable, in large part because of the genetic resources and technologies developed through NRSP-8.
+The "Science to Practice" goals are undoubtedly attainable, in large part because of the Science success and technologies developed through NRSP-8.
+However, a long-term goal of the NRSP-8 community has been to support the development of tools to link omics data to important animal traits and applications to utilize this information within animal industries.

 This proposal leverages the significant accomplishments and products of the NRSP-8 program, but in contrast to previous requests for renewing NRSP-8, the new project will redirect its objectives and focus solely on capacity development.
 Importantly, we will expand the NRSP-8 community to include direct involvement of additional stakeholders, including non-genomics scientists and researchers, Extension personnel, and animal industry representatives.
-Moreover, increasing capacity that enables the application of genomics to animal traits and phenotypes will require the development of linkages with data scientists, a group that has not to date been a significant part of NRSP-8.
-Integration of genomics and data science, and more specifically, bioinformatics, which is the computation and analysis of biological data, will link genome data with phenome data in a very deliberate way.
+Moreover, increasing capacity that enables the application of genomics to animal traits and phenotypes will require the development of linkages with informaticians and engineers, expertise that has not to date been a significant part of NRSP-8.
+Integration of genomics and other biological data types, and more specifically, bioinformatics, which is the management, analysis and sharing of biological data, will link genome data with phenome data in a very deliberate way.
 Animal industries are increasingly employing data collection technologies in all aspects of production, performance, health and welfare.
 Examples of applying data science to animal industries include image analysis to investigate tail-biting in pigs (2), Radio Frequency Identification (RFID) for studying cattle grazing behaviors (3), gait analysis of horses using neural network analysis of video data (4) and machine learning algorithms to predict health issues in aquaculture systems (5).
 Linking these incredibly rich datasets with genomic information and tools will provide new opportunities for US animal agriculture and accomplish the goals of the USDA Animal Genome Blueprint.